chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/killer-whale.md

 aliases: ["Killer Whale"]
 ---
 # Killer Whale
 *Source: Monster Manual p.
-331. Available in the SRD and the Basic Rules.*
+331, Mythic Odysseys of Theros.
+Available in the SRD and the Basic Rules.*

 ```ad-statblock
 title: Killer Whale